 Wage Replacement Benefits

 If you are injured while working, you might be able to receive wage replacement benefits if you cannot work.
-You have the right to be able to receive income while you are out of work.
+You have the right to be able to receive income while you are out of work under these circumstances.
 Everyone has bills they need to pay.
 Missing out on hours at work can severely impact your life if you do not receive any income.

 That being said, your workers’ compensation benefits will not be equal to your full income.
 You may expect to receive up to 66 percent of your average weekly earnings.
 How long you will receive income benefits depends on how long it takes for you to reach “maximum medical improvement” (MMI), which is the medical standard that determines when a patient has healed enough from their injuries that they no longer need treatment.

 After being injured at work, your medical costs can add up quickly.
 Depending on your injury, you might have a variety of medical bills to pay.
 If you were injured while working, you might be eligible for workers’ compensation to cover the cost of your medical treatment.
 Your medical treatment expenses might include costs for: